- Now booking about 1 1/2 to 2 weeks out.

-New Noise Guitar Repair is a fretted instrument repair shop in South Philadelphia that provides its customers the personal care musicians deserve.
+New Noise Guitar Repair is a fretted instrument repair shop in Chapel Hill, NC that provides its customers the personal care musicians deserve.

 A graduate of the Eastern School of Fretted Instrument Repair in Freehold, NJ, Matt Miller, proprietor, is a certified guitar repair technician with experience in national guitar shops.